stonezyg/modernize-apps-katacoda/docs/README.md

 ## Congratulations

-You have now successfully implemented the first out of many endpoints that we need to strangle the monolith.
+You have now successfully implemented the first out of many endpoints that we need to continue to strangle the monolith.
 You have also learned that `<object>::<method>` is a convenient way to reference a lambda expression.

 In the next step we will implement another endpoint and this time it will also call out to an external service using rest.

 ## Create a REST endpoints for /services/cart

 In this step we will implement POST operation for adding a product.
-The UI in Coolstore Monolith uses a POST operation when a user click `Add to Cart`.
+The UI in Coolstore Monolith uses a POST operation when a user clicks `Add to Cart`.

 ![Add To Cart](../assets/reactive-microservices/add-product.png)